dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Battery Use:</mark>

-Delicate balancing act between
+<mark style="background: #AD21D9;">Delicate balancing act between:</mark>
 - sensor accuracy
 - performance
 - battery power

 Higher poll rates on sensors produce quicker updates & will improve the accuracy of application

-But ... this will cause higher battery power consumption
+But . . . this will cause higher battery power consumption

 Inversely, save battery at the expense of timeliness & accuracy

 ### <mark style="background: #AD21D9;">Sensor Accuracy:</mark>

 Another issue to consider is that every sensor will have different accuracies and value ranges

 Devices with cheaper sensors may not provide many values and their accuracy may be questionable

 More expensive sensors will provide higher accuracy and values but will cost more

 You cannot assume any base level with regards to accuracy and value range with any sensor on any device

 ### <mark style="background: #AD21D9;">When to use multiple sensors of the same type:</mark>

 Some devices will provide more than one of the same sensor type

 It is possible to register interest in more than one sensor of the same type

 Only done if you need higher accuracy than you get from a single sensor

 Through the use of averaging or filtering both sensors

 ### <mark style="background: #AD21D9;">Sensor values are not absolute:</mark>

-Sensors may not represent values as a continuous range but as discrete steps with a gap in between
+Sensors may not represent values as a continuous range but as discrete steps with a gap in between.

-While a sensor measure a continuous variable the sensor has to represent this as a discrete value
+While a sensor measure a continuous variable the sensor has to represent this as a discrete value.

-Thus there will be a level of error associated between what the sensor reports and the actual value of that property in the environment
+Thus there will be a level of error associated between what the sensor reports and the actual value of that property in the environment.

-Usually more expensive sensors will have more discrete levels leading to a larger set of values that can be represented
+Usually more expensive sensors will have more discrete levels leading to a larger set of values that can be represented.

 ### <mark style="background: #AD21D9;">Rotation Coordinate System:</mark>

-Rotation vector uses the ground plane as reference instead of the device
+Rotation vector uses the ground plane as reference instead of the device.

-X axis is pointing right - represents <mark style="background: #AD21D9;">pitch</mark> axis of device
+X axis is pointing right - represents <mark style="background: #AD21D9;">pitch</mark> axis of device.

-Y axis pointing vertically up - represents <mark style="background: #AD21D9;">roll</mark> axis of device
+Y axis pointing vertically up - represents <mark style="background: #AD21D9;">roll</mark> axis of device.

-Z axis pointing towards user - represents the <mark style="background: #AD21D9;">compass</mark> direction
+Z axis pointing towards user - represents the <mark style="background: #AD21D9;">compass</mark> direction.

 ![](https://i.imgur.com/lsEFvei.png)